submariner-io/submariner-website/src/content/development/release-process/_index.en.md

      shipyard: <hash goes here>
    ```

-3) Commit the new files, create a new pull request, and have it reviewed and merged.
+3) Commit your changes, create a pull request, and have it reviewed.

 Once the pull request is merged, it will trigger a CI job to create a
 [shipyard release](https://github.com/submariner-io/submariner-operator/releases) and build the Dapper base image.
 In addition,